szomoru/MP2_popular-more-popular/README.md

         - "Start New Game" button, which can be a pushed anytime during the game
         - Score area where the visitor can follow up how many question is used from the total 10 questions and also how many correct and wrong answer has the visitor.

-        At the end of the game (after answering the 10th question), there are 2 modals can be shown:
+        At the end of the game (after answering all the 10 questions), there are 2 modals which can be shown:
         - "Winner" modal:
             This modal is shown if the number of the correct answers larger or equal than the number of the wrong answers.
         - "Loser" modal: